April 26, 2018 | Write: Leo Lagos (ladiaria)

 The Israeli Boaz Mizrahi gave a lecture on bio-inspired materials.

 Science not only tries to explain the world around us, but also uses it as inspiration.
 Invited by the University Ort, yesterday Boaz Mizrahi, assistant professor of the Faculty of Biotechnology and Food Engineering of the Technion, Israel, gave the lecture “Bioinspired materials: fundamentals and applications”.
-Hours before, Mizrahi received us at the Biotechnology Laboratory that the Ort inaugurated at the end of last year and in which are the three responsible for his visit: two students of the Biotechnology career, who, with the help of the teacher Lorena Bentancor, they were part of their thesis at the Technion laboratory located in Haifa.
+Hours before, Mizrahi received us at the Biotechnology Laboratory that the Ort inaugurated at the end of last year and in which are the three responsible for his visit: two students of the Biotechnology career, who, with the help of the teacher Lorena Bentancor, were part of their thesis at the Technion laboratory located in Haifa.
 “They were excellent students,” says Mizrahi.
-His stay coincides with the thesis defense of the two students who passed through his laboratory and hopes to combine the science of the Uruguayan laboratory with his “to advance in new projects”.
-Of science, financing, inspiration in nature, and even of the future of the humanity, Mizrahi spoke, between laughter and a tone as affable as didactic.
+His visit coincides with the thesis defense of the two students who passed through his laboratory and hopes to combine the science of the Uruguayan laboratory with his “to advance in new projects”.
+Of science, financing, inspiration from nature, and even of the future of the humanity, Mizrahi spoke, between laughter and a tone as affable as didactic.

 When talking with experts in artificial intelligence, they almost always confess that although they are inspired by nature, they cannot imitate it.
 Does bioengineering do better?